-- You get pickpocketed in a crowded market, and the their takes your passport.
+- You get pickpocketed in a crowded market, and the thief takes your passport.

 - You miss a connecting flight, meaning you have to unexpectedly pay full price for a hotel room until you can reach your destination.

 The list is endless of what could happen.
 But they all share one major theme.
 They can ruin your vacation and potentially cost you hundreds — if not thousands — of dollars.
 These mishaps can be compounded when you are on a cruise.
 With a cruise ship’s tight schedule, any delays could cause you to miss the boat.
-Of course, that means having to purchase lodging, transportation, meals, and more while you try to make arrangements to get back home or catch up with the ship.
+Of course, that means having to purchase lodging, transportation, meals, and more while you try to make arrangements to get back home.

 It’s for these reasons that cruise insurance has become a major interest among passengers.
 To be absolutely clear, the vast majority of cruises go off without a hitch.
 Still, there is something to be said for having a little peace of mind and not having to worry just in case something does go wrong.

 Travel & cruise insurance is made exactly for that purpose.
-By purchasing this coverage you are covered for a wide range of events (many detailed below) that could cost you thousands of dollars without insurance.
+By purchasing this coverage you are covered for a wide range of events (many detailed below) that could otherwise cost you significant money without insurance.

-Of course, in exchange you have to pay a premium — money out of your pocket for a service that you might not ever use.
+Of course, in exchange for that coverage you have to pay a premium — money out of your pocket for a service that you might not ever use.
 That leads to a big question: Should you buy cruise insurance?
 Is it worth it?

 What does cruise insurance cover?

-Every policy is slightly different; there is no set requirements of what is covered.
+Every policy is slightly different; there is no set requirement of what is covered.
 That’s why its important to review the terms of any plan you purchase.
 That said, you’ll find most cruise insurance covers the same basic things.
 Here are the major items that you’ll want to make sure your policy covers.

 Trip Cancellation – The most basic coverage with cruise insurance, trip cancellation protection allows you to get your money back that you’ve paid for your trip if you cancel for specific, predetermined reasons.
 This coverage doesn’t allow you to get repaid if you just decide to cancel because you don’t want to go (though there are policies that can do that).